SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Across most languages, the keyword to return whatever value is the <code>return</code> keyword.
-In non-manifestly typed languages, the default return value of a function is the null type Multiple values: separated by comma|lua
+In non-manifestly typed languages, the default return value of a function is the null type In general, using the return keyword without a value returns the languages null type.
+Multiple values: separated by comma|lua

 <h3>Closures</h3>